iamslash/TIL/git/gitbranchstrategy.md

   * release : stage deployment
   * hotfix : bugs of production deployment

-There are 2 remote repositories, upstream and origin. the origin is the forked one from the upstream.
+There are 2 remote repositories, upstream and origin.
+The origin is the forked one from the upstream.
+The clone is the cloned one from the origin.

 ```bash
 $ cd ~/tmp